-There are several situations where the Windows clock starts showing the wrong time.
-If you’re obsessed with having the exact time on your computer no matter what, you may want to set up synchronization with a remote server.
-Before you do that however, please note that an inaccurate Windows clock should not be taken lightly.
+If you’re obsessed with seeing the exact atomic clock time on your computer no matter what, you may want to set up synchronization with a remote server.
+Before you do that, however, please note that an inaccurate Windows clock should not be taken lightly.

-If the computer clock loses time although you keep fixing it, there may be a serious cause.
+If the computer clock loses time although you keep adjusting it, there may be a serious reason.
 This article shows you what the underlying causes may be and how you can fix them.

 1. CMOS Battery

-This is the most likely scenario, especially if your computer is not brand new.
+This is the most likely scenario, especially if your computer is a little older.

 Replacing the CMOS battery is pretty easy.
 You just have to turn off your computer, ground yourself, open the case, find out which (step 3 in the linked guide) sits on your motherboard, go buy it, start over, and exchange the battery.
 Follow the links to the keywords for articles on the respective steps.